 On Alcatraz, baseball was popular talk amongst the inmates, but softball is what they played.
-Inmates were allowed a few hours of yard time on the weekend.
-Softball was played on a small diamond on the recreation yard.
+Inmates were allowed two hours of yard time each Saturday and Sunday.
+Softball was played on a small patch of lawn--a landscape completely unnatural to Alcatraz.
 There were no team uniforms, but gloves, bats, and balls were provided.
 Innings were shorter and balls hit over the wall were considered outs, not home-runs.
 Inmates organized teams themselves.
-In 1938 there were both four amateur and league teams.
+In 1938 there were four amateur and league teams.

-On May 20, 1956 a race riot nearly erupted amid a softball game.
-A White inmate made derogatory remarks toward a Black inmate.
+On May 20, 1956, a race riot nearly erupted amid a softball game.
+A white inmate made derogatory remarks toward a black inmate.
 Both men pulled shivs and a fight ensued.
-Other inmates on the yard brandished weapons and choose sides based on race.
-The guards were able to quell the commotion and wounds on all sides were superficial.
-Professional players would occasionally visit the island and this was always popular with the inmates and guards.
-Warren Spahn and Stan Musial were the most famous players to visit.
+Other inmates on the yard brandished weapons and chose sides based on race.
+The guards were able to quell the commotion before serious injuries occurred.

 Professional players would occasionally visit the island, such as Warren Spahn and Stan Musial.

 On October 4, 1955, radio jacks were installed in the cells.
 Inmates were given the day off and able to listen to Game 7 of the World Series on headphones.
 Cheers echoed throughout the cellhouse as nearly 300 inmates heard the Brooklyn Dodgers shut out the New York Yankees 2-0 and win their first championship.
 The World Series proved to be a moment of joy in a place that was supposed to be devoid of it.
 Baseball allowed inmates to mentally escape their confinement and experience a brief moment of freedom.

 Last updated: August 30, 2019